'Oh, Whistle, and I'll Come to You, My Lad'

 "Oh, Whistle, and I'll Come to You, My Lad" is a ghost story by British writer M. R. James, first published in his short story collection Ghost Stories of an Antiquary (1904).
-The story is named after a 1793 poem of the same name penned by Robert Burns.
+The title comes from a 1793 poem by Robert Burns.

 Plot

 Parkins, the protagonist, is a young "Professor of Ontography" at the University of Cambridge, who when the story opens is about to embark on a golfing holiday at the town of Burnstow on the east coast of England.
 (Note: Burnstow is a fictionalised version of Felixstowe, Suffolk.)
 He has secured a room at the Globe Inn for the duration of his stay, though he is somewhat uncomfortable that the room will contain a second bed.
 At dinner in his College, an archaeological colleague asks him to investigate the grounds of a ruined Knights Templar preceptory near the Globe, with a view to its suitability for a dig.

 On his first day at Burnstow, after a round of golf with Colonel Wilson, another guest at the Globe, Parkins proceeds to find and examine the site of the preceptory.
-He happens upon a hole in the masonry, in which he finds an ancient bronze whistle.
+He happens upon a hole in the masonry, and finds an ancient bronze whistle, which he takes with him.
 As he returns to the Globe along the desolate beach, he notes that "the shape of a rather indistinct personage" in the distance appears to be making great efforts to catch up with him, but to no avail.